 Fillet the whole fish, removing the bone but keeping the skin intake.

-Lay a large piece of banana leaves on the bottom of your deep steamer, making sure the banana leaves reaches the top of the rim.
+Lay a large piece of banana leaves on the bottom of your deep steamer, making sure the banana leaves reach the top of the rim.
 Place one of the fish fillets, skin side down on the banana leaves.
 Cover the fish fillet with galangal and the bulbous section of the lemongrass (sliced in two) and half the kaffir lime leaves.
 Place the remaining fish fillet on top, skin-side up.
-Arrange the remaining kaffir lime leaves around the fillet and tie t he fish with the grassy stalk section of the lemongrass.
+Arrange the remaining kaffir lime leaves around the fillet and tie the fish with the grassy stalk section of the lemongrass.